jaden-young/eiffel/eiffel-vocabulary/EiffelIssueVerifiedEvent.md

 --->

 # EiffelIssueVerifiedEvent (IV)
 The EiffelIssueVerifiedEvent declares that an issue, typically a requirement, has been verified by some means.
 It is different from [EiffelTestCaseFinishedEvent](./EiffelTestCaseFinishedEvent.md) in that multiple test case executions may serve as the basis for a single verification or, conversely, multiple issues may be verified based on a single test case execution.

-At least one link to an issue must be present, wheather it be "SUCCESSFUL_ISSUE", "FAILED_ISSUE", or "INCONCLUSIVE_ISSUE".
+EiffelIssueVerifiedEvent has no data members, instead relying on its required link types.
+While "SUCCESSFUL_ISSUE", "FAILED_ISSUE", and "INCONCLUSIVE_ISSUE" are all marked as not required, at least one link of at least one of these types __must__ be present in an EiffelIssueVerifiedEvent.

 ## Data Members

 ## Links
 ### SUCCESFUL_ISSUE
-__Required:__ Yes
+__Required:__ No
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
 __Description:__ Identifies an issue that has been succesfully verified.

 ### FAILED_ISSUE
-__Required:__ Yes
+__Required:__ No
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
 __Description:__ Identifies an issue that has failed verification.

 ### INCONCLUSIVE_ISSUE
-__Required:__ Yes
+__Required:__ No
 __Legal targets:__ [EiffelIssueDefinedEvent](../eiffel-vocabulary/EiffelIssueDefinedEvent.md)
 __Multiple allowed:__ No
 __Description:__ Identifies an issue for which this verification was inconclusive.